LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 TRAN_RES
 ******
 * The **transitive resultative** (TRAN_RES) ASC is the other type of the complex transitive constructions.
 The construction involves an *agent*, a *theme*, and a *result* wherein the *agent* causes the theme to become the *result*.
 We also include verb-particle constructions wherein the paired particle has a figurative meaning of the resultative state.
-The most frequent verbs were *let*, *make* and *get* in the training set.
+The verbs *let*, *make* and *get* appear frequently with this construction in the EWT/ASCT.

   * **Syntactic frame (example)**: Subj-V-Obj-NP/AdjP